 Network attached storage is the term given to a computing device on a business’ network that is used exclusively for storing files and data.
 In this way, it is very similar to a server, as it is in its accessibility to anyone connected to the network.

 NAS is primarily used as a personal media storage solution.
 Using one provides a central location for a family to save their libraries to that enables anyone in the household to make use of the files inside.
 If this sounds familiar, that’s probably because your server serves a very similar purpose in your business.

 NAS can be used as a supplement to a server in the business setting.
 However, many businesses will also try to utilize it as a backup and disaster recovery solution, which we don’t recommend.

 The argument could be made that a backup and disaster recovery, or BDR, device is essentially just a NAS device with a very specific function.
 However, this comparison is undermined by the fact that a BDR device requires a very specific configuration that the typical NAS device doesn’t have.

-This is why we recommend that you reach out to us at Michell Consulting Group for your needs.
+This is why we recommend that you reach out to us at COMPANYNAME for your needs.
 Not only can we assist you with your business continuity planning, we can also evaluate if NAS is right for your business and implement the solution that suits your needs the best.